 On July 17-20, 2017, Piikani community members and First Mile researchers held a 3-day Piikani Cultural and Digital Literacy Camp focused on the community’s Past, Present and Future.
-Grade 9 students learned Blackfoot language and culture while camping on the land.
+Grade 9 students learned Blackfoot culture while camping on the land.
 They documented camp activities using digital video cameras, which was an entry point to learn about digital literacy.
 In classroom sessions held before and after the camp, the students received training in creating digital content, digital stewardship, cultural appropriation, testing online information, representing ourselves and others online, and keeping our content safe.

 The project is a collaboration between Piikani Youth Empowerment Strategies (Piikani Nation Secondary School and Peigan Board of Education), Piikani Traditional Knowledge Services, and the Faculty of Extension at the University of Alberta.
 The team included Blackfoot Traditional Elder Herman Many Guns, Dr. Rob McMahon and Master of Arts in Community Engagement graduate student Amanda Almond from UAlberta, Y.E.S program coordinator Daylu Grier and her assistant Mariah Grier, Piikani technology coordinator Ula Shirt, Piikani Secondary grade 9 teacher Aaron Devine, Piikani Traditional Knowledge Services program coordinator Jaron Weasel Bear, Mac Walton from EverActive Schools, and other community members who participated in the camp.